TrailsofGold/whitepaper/docs/game_concept/ships.md

 ## Types

-Ships can be be of different types.
+Ships can be of different types.

-The ship type as an incident on its caracterics.
+The ship type as an incidence on its caracterics.

 Some types are more common than others (gen occurrence).